Many sommeliers and critics will tell you that Languedoc-Roussillon's emerging appellations offer some of the best value around.

-The first Saint-Chinian wines gained appellation status back in 1982, but the past decade has been arguably the most dramatic, as it has also for nearby areas such as Faugeres or Pic-Saint-Loup.
+The first St-Chinian wines gained appellation status back in 1982, but the past decade has been arguably the most dramatic, as it has also for nearby areas such as Faugeres or Pic-Saint-Loup.

-‘The different terroirs of Languedoc have always existed but they have started to emerge,’ said Nelly Belot, head of Saint-Chinian AOC wines association – or PGI in new Eurocrat speak.
+‘The different terroirs of Languedoc have always existed but they have started to emerge,’ said Nelly Belot, head of St-Chinian AOC wines association – or PGI in new Eurocrat speak.

 It has been a hard road for Languedoc, France’s biggest producing region.
 When the EU began paying winemakers to rip out vines and drain Europe’s ‘wine lake’ several years ago, Languedoc was one of its biggest customers.